frcharron/addy-mailcow-bridge/README.md

 # Addy-Mailcow-Bridge
+> [!NOTE]
+> It a folk from aquaspy/addy-mailcow-bridge with it own API_KEY management

 A simple Flask-based bridge API service that generates random email aliases and creates them via the Mailcow API.
 This project is designed for self-hosting enthusiasts who want to automate email alias creation connection the official Bitwarden extension with Mailcow API by using the same endpoints of Addy.io to ensure it is compatible on the Bitwarden extension.